Difference Between Merger vs Amalgamation

 Key Differences Between Merger vs Amalgamation

-Both Merger vs Amalgamation are popular choices in the market; let us discuss some of the major Difference Between Merger vs Amalgamation
+Both Mergers vs Amalgamation are popular choices in the market; let us discuss some of the major differences:

-- A merger can be horizontal, vertical or conglomerate.
-A horizontal merger takes places in order to reduce the existing competition in the market which eliminate companies of a similar nature.
-A vertical merger is when a company who is providing raw material and other things to the business get acquired which is also known as backward integration.
-Forward integration happens when a company who is a vendor to the business gets acquired.
+- A merger can be horizontal, vertical, or conglomerate.
+A horizontal merger takes place in order to reduce the existing competition in the market which eliminates companies of a similar nature.
+A vertical merger is when a company that is providing raw material and other things to the business gets acquired which is also known as backward integration.
+Forward integration happens when a company that is a vendor to the business gets acquired.
 A conglomerate merger is entered into with the goal of diversifying the business.
 On the contrary, amalgamation can be in the nature of a merger or in the nature of the purchase.
 When amalgamation happens in the nature of purchase when the shareholder acquires of the acquirer company takeover all the shareholding of the acquired company and the company ceases to exist This means the shareholders of the transferor entity no longer have a proportionate share in the combined equity of the parties to the amalgamation, where when amalgamation happens in the nature of merger both entities assets and liabilities of the companies are combined

 - Examples of Merger and Amalgamation